Robustly optimal dynamics for active matter reservoir computing: Introduction

 By investigating the optimally damped regime, we found that soft matter systems with agents that immediately return to the center of the simulation box, rather than maintaining inertia and entering longer orbits around the center, yield higher predictive performance.
 These resetting dynamics to the box center are crucially influenced by the homing force strength $K_h$.
 In this section, we explain how to achieve optimal predictive performance by tuning the homing force.

 In \figref[a]{fig:homing} we vary the homing force strength $K_h$ for a fixed target agent speed $s$ of the speed-controller, and a varied speed-controller strength $K_{sc}$.
-The optimal performance $P = 0.889$ is reached at $(K_{sc}, K_h) = (0.02069, 6.158)$ (triangle symbol).
-This performance is almost identical to those with a homing force strength $K_h = 2.0$, presented in \figref[a]{fig:Lymburn_critical_speed_controller_scan_larger} (triangle symbol).
+The optimal performance $P = 0.889$ is reached at $(K_{sc}, K_h) = (0.02069, 6.158)$ (pyramid symbol).
+This performance is almost identical to those with a homing force strength $K_h = 2.0$, presented in \figref[a]{fig:Lymburn_critical_speed_controller_scan_larger} (pyramid symbol).
 The corresponding snapshot in \figref[b]{fig:homing} and the \vidref{\tabref{tab:supplementary_videos_homing_strength_and_speed_controller_strength}}{2} reveal that the soft matter system forms the previously studied condensed, viscoelastic droplet with an interface enclosing the driver.
 We note that high performances $P > 0.85$ are stable within about two orders of magnitude of varying the homing force strength, underlining its robustness.
 Lowering the speed-controller strength (circle symbol) recovers the underdamped soft matter regime with a predictive performance $P < 0.60$ (see also \figref{fig:Lymburn_critical_speed_controller_scan_larger}, cross symbol).
 Increasing the homing force strength in the critically damped regime (square symbol) leads to dominating homing forces, which cause a strong compression of the soft matter system.
 Here, agents barely react to the repulsive driver force, resulting in a decrease in performance.
 Despite this weak driver influence, a prediction score of $P \approx 0.60$ can still be achieved.
+While the driver influence is weak here, it is not negligible.
+This can be seen when studying the canonical scalar agent observables polarity and rotation, which fluctuate strongly upon driving as seen in \figref{fig:strong-homing-actual-observables} -- much stronger than in the undriven case.
+This suggests that, despite the driver-agent interaction being barely visible to a human observer due to the extreme density of the agents in the video, the interaction is nonetheless significant.
+The active matter response to the driver -- while being noisy -- seems to be significant enough allow prediction of some features of the target time series.